zllu2/iMSA_577/quiz/module4.md

 # Lesson 1:
 - Question 1.1: In a regression, the difference between the observed value and the predicted value is?
   - Type: Multiple choice (single correct response)
-  - Answer: residual
+  - Answer: Residual
-  - Choices: residual; mean absolute error; mean squared error; root mean squared error
+  - Choices: Residual; Mean absolute error; Mean squared error; Root mean squared error
 - Question 1.2: True of False?
 The higher the R-Squared, the better the regression model.
   - Type: Multiple choice (single correct response)
   - Answer: True